mekaufman/iam/iamuserinv.md

 You assign access for users as you invite them by assigning {{site.data.keyword.Bluemix}} IAM policies, Cloud Foundry access, and classic infrastructure permissions.
 Depending on the access options that you are authorized to manage, you can invite and provide access for users across the account, resource groups, organizations, spaces, service instances, and classic infrastructure.
 The following sections describe the three types of access that you can assign to an invited user.

 ### Services
+{: #invite_services}

 You can assign access by creating an initial {{site.data.keyword.Bluemix_notm}} IAM access policy when you invite a new user.
 In the Services section, you can provide a user access to account management services, services in a resource group with access to manage the resource group, or to an individual resource in the account.

 After the user accepts the invitation, you can assign additional access.
-See [Managing access to resources](/docs/iam/mngiam.html#iammanidaccser) for details on editing policies to add extra roles, assigning more access, or removing a policy for a user.
+See [Managing access to resources](/docs/iam?topic=iam-iammanidaccser#iammanidaccser) for details on editing policies to add extra roles, assigning more access, or removing a policy for a user.

 Depending on which service you select when you assign the policy, you might not see all of fields that are described in the following procedures.
 {: note}

 #### Account management services access
+{: #invite_acct_mgmt}

 To delegate some of your responsibilities as an account owner, you can provide a user access to account management services.
 For example, you can delegate the ability to view billing and usage, invite and remove users, manage access groups, or manage service IDs.
 You can provide access to all account management services or just one.